Kieran815/ga_tic_tac_toe/README.md

 ## Submission

 Create a new repository on your personal public GitHub account.
-Then, submit your project as an issue to this repo:
+Then, submit your project as an issue to interapt repo

-point_right Submit Issue Here

 You must turn in something before presentations begin.
 However, you're welcome to continue working on it over the course of SEI and beyond!